arkreen/ApiMinerPushDoc/README.md

         * Test only environment: [Arkreen Console](https://pre.console.arkreen.work/)
         * Production environment: [Arkreen Console](https://testconsole.arkreen.com/)
 * Using the Arkreen JSON RPC API to report PoGG data to Arkreen Network periodly
-    * To get the maxium reward, API miner must report the PoGG data every hour and each PoGG report includes 12 sampled data(sampled five minutes interval)
+    * To get the maxium reward, API miner must report the PoGG data every hour and each PoGG report includes 12 green generation samples(a sample five minutes interval)
     * For more information of PoGG, please refer to: [Proof of Green-energy Generation and Reward Distribution](https://docs.arkreen.com/technical-details/proof-of-green-energy-generation).
     * For more information of PoGG data, please refere to: [tx_reportMinerPoGG](./docs/tx_reportMinerPoGG.md)